fieldtrip/website/tutorial/sleep.md

 	          cfg: [1x1 struct]

 Now comes a trick to analyse the data more efficiently: the trials/segments/epochs in the data represent time at the level of the experiment, i.e. every subsequent trial is one 30-s epoch advanced in time.
 We can reformat the freq_epoched structure into a regular time-frequency representation.
 The time or latency of each trial can be constructed using the sampleinfo from the segmented data, which specified for each trial the begin and the end-sample relative in the original datafile.
-See also ["How can I do time-frequency analysis on continuous data"](http://www.fieldtriptoolbox.org/faq/how_can_i_do_time-frequency_analysis_on_continuous_data) for more details.
+See also the frequently asked question ["how can I do time-frequency analysis on continuous data"](/faq/how_can_i_do_time-frequency_analysis_on_continuous_data) for more details.

 	begsample = data_epoched_clean.sampleinfo(:,1);